Stock Quote

 Based on the strategy laid out in 3 above, the Capcom Group will focus on the following areas in the next fiscal year:

-(1) Strategies by operating segment for the fiscal year ending March 2026
+(1) Strategies by operating segment for the fiscal year ending March 2027

 A. Digital Contents business

-In the Digital Contents business, in addition to Capcom Fighting Collection 2 (for Nintendo Switch, PlayStation 4, Xbox One and PC) and Onimusha 2 (for PlayStation 4, Nintendo Switch, Xbox One and PC) in May this year, the Company will also launch Street Fighter 6 and Kunitsu-Gami: Path of the Goddess for the Nintendo Switch 2 in June.
-Additionally, the Company will strive to maximize profits and continuously increase its total unit sales volume by strengthening digital sales and promoting sales measures for catalog titles such as Monster Hunter Wilds, which was released in the fiscal year under review.
-Furthermore, the Company will continue to pursue brand enhancement and user growth by continuing efforts in esports with Street Fighter 6.
+In the Digital Contents business, the Company released a new science-fiction action-adventure game PRAGMATA (for PlayStation 5, Xbox Series X|S, PC and Nintendo Switch 2) as an all-new IP this April, and will also launch Onimusha: Way of the Sword (for PlayStation 5, Xbox Series X|S and PC), the latest installment in the Onimusha series.
+Additionally, the Company will strive to maximize profits and continuously increase its total unit sales volume by strengthening digital sales and promoting sales measures for catalog titles such as Resident Evil Requiem, which was released in the fiscal year under review, and Monster Hunter Wilds, which was released in the fiscal year prior to that.
+Furthermore, regarding Street Fighter 6, the Company will continue to pursue brand enhancement and user growth, including with a Hollywood movie adaptation of Street Fighter, and ongoing efforts in esports.

 B. Arcade Operations business

-In the Arcade Operations business, the Company will continue to expand its new store formats while pursuing steady openings and operation of stores.
+In the Arcade Operations business, the Company will continue to expand into new store formats while pursuing steady openings and operation of stores both in Japan and overseas.
 Moreover, the Company will work to maximize the appeal of its stores and create synergies with other businesses by holding live events and other activities.
-The Company plans to open 10 new stores in the fiscal year ending March 31, 2026.

 C. Amusement Equipments business